open-infra/osc/README.md

 K9s will most likely blow up if...

-1. You're running older versions of Kubernetes.
-K9s works best on Kubernetes latest.
+1. You're running older versions of OpenStack.
+K9s works best on OpenStack latest.
 2. You don't have enough RBAC fu to manage your cluster.

 ---